PagerDuty/security-training/docs/for_everyone_part_ii/index.md

 1. Please never pick or attach a lock you don't own yourself, or that you do not have explicit permission to pick.
 All of the ones on stage here are mine, and you have my permission to pick them.

 1. And don't pick a lock that's actually being used to lock something up.
-Because if you damage the lock, you've now got to cut if off to get to the think being locked.
+Because if you damage the lock, you've now got to cut it off to get to the thing being locked.

 And the third law there is the third law of robotics... because I have to have a little fun with the slides.